nhsuk/elasticsearch-updater/README.md

 The destination instance is specified in the `ES_HOST` and `ES_PORT` variables.

-As bespoke code is required to create mappings and perform tranforms, Elasticsearch configurations must be provided within the `elasticsearch-updater` repository.
+As bespoke code is required to create mappings and perform transforms, Elasticsearch configurations must be provided within the `elasticsearch-updater` repository.
 ES configurations are stored on the `config/esConfig` object, and can be selected with the `ES_INDEX` parameter.
 Mappings and transforms for each available index are held in a folder with the same name as the configuration, i.e. `profiles/mapping.json`.

 An ES configuration must provide a `type`, an `idKey`, a `mapping definition` and an optional `transform` function.